History of Zanzibar: Prehistory

-No cave sites on Zanzibar have revealed pottery fragments used by early and later Bantu farming and iron-working communities who lived on the islands (Zanzibar, Mafia) during the first millennium AD.
+No cave sites on Zanzibar have revealed pottery fragments used by the early and later Bantu farming and iron-working communities who lived on the islands (Zanzibar, Mafia) during the first millennium AD.
 On Zanzibar, the evidence for the later farming and iron-working communities dating from the mid-first millennium AD is much stronger and indicates the beginning of urbanism there when settlements were built with mud-timber structures (Juma 2004).
 This is somewhat earlier than the existing evidence for towns in other parts of the Swahili Coast, given as the 9th century AD.
 The first permanent residents of Zanzibar seem to have been the ancestors of the Hadimu and Tumbatu, who began arriving from the African Great Lakes mainland around 1000 AD.
-They had belonged to various Bantu ethnic groups from the mainland, and on Zanzibar they lived in small villages and failed to coalesce to form larger political units.
+They had belonged to various Bantu ethnic groups from the mainland, and on Zanzibar they lived in small villages, not forming larger political units.
 Because they lacked central organization, they were easily subjugated by outsiders.

 Early Trade Routes

 Ancient pottery demonstrates existing trade routes with Zanzibar as far back as the ancient Sumer and Assyria.

-An ancient pendant discovered near Eshnunna dated ca. 2500-2400 BC. has been traced to copal imported from the Zanzibar region.
+An ancient pendant discovered near Eshnunna, Mesopotamia, and dated ca. 2500-2400 BC., has been traced to copal imported from the Zanzibar region.

-Traders from Arabia (mostly Yemen), the Persian Gulf region of Iran (especially Shiraz), and west India probably visited Zanzibar as early as the 1st century AD, followed by Somalis during the Middle Ages with the emergence of Islam.
-They used the monsoon winds to sail across the Indian Ocean and landed at the sheltered harbor located on the site of present-day Zanzibar Town.
+Traders from Arabia (mostly Yemen), the Persian Gulf region of Iran (especially Shiraz), and west India probably visited Zanzibar as early as the 1st century AD.
+During the Middle Ages, they were followed by Somalis with the emergence of Islam.
+Traders used the monsoon winds to sail across the Indian Ocean and landed at the sheltered harbor located on the site of present-day Zanzibar Town.
 Although the islands had few resources of interest to the traders, they offered a good location from which to make contact and trade with the towns of the Swahili Coast.
 A phase of urban development associated with the introduction of stone material to the construction industry of the African Great Lakes littoral began from the 10th century AD.

 Traders began to settle in small numbers on Zanzibar in the late 11th or 12th century, intermarrying with the indigenous Africans.
-Eventually a hereditary ruler (known as the Mwenyi Mkuu or Jumbe), emerged among the Hadimu, and a similar ruler, called the Sheha, was set up among the Tumbatu.
+Eventually a hereditary ruler (known as the Mwenyi Mkuu or Jumbe), emerged among the Hadimu.
+A similar ruler, called the Sheha, was set up among the Tumbatu.
 Neither had much power, but they helped solidify the ethnic identity of their respective peoples.

-The Yemenis built the earliest mosque in the southern hemisphere in Kizimkazi, the southernmost village in Unguja.
+The Yemeni built the earliest mosque in the Southern Hemisphere in Kizimkazi, the southernmost village in Unguja.
 A kufic inscription on its mihrab bears the date AH 500, i.e. 1107 AD.

-Villages were also present in which lineage groups were common.
+Many villages consisted of lineage groups.